WordPress/wordcamp.org/.docker/readme.md

     Either way, you'll see "Installing...", and then the tests will run.

-4. The "useful commands" from the previous section will work here too— you just need to use `docker-compose -f docker-compose.phpunit.yml` to specify this configuration.
+4. The "useful commands" from the previous section will work here too— you just need to use `docker compose -f docker-compose.phpunit.yml` to specify this configuration.

     For example, to suspend the container, use:
     ```bash
-    docker-compose -f docker-compose.phpunit.yml stop
+    docker compose -f docker-compose.phpunit.yml stop
     ```

 5. You can run `test:watch` to automatically watch files for changes, and re-run the tests: